 MAKE THE MOST OF YOUR RACE WEEKEND

 If you’re brand-new to the racing experience at TMS, consider purchasing a Sights and Sounds Two Pack—where fans get two tickets, two headphones and a race scanner—all for $99.
-The scanner is a cool accompaniment to on-track action as it allows fans to listen to the radios of the drivers, spotters and pit crews—gaining valuable insight about the strategy and decision-making which goes on behind the scenes each weekend.
+The scanner is a cool accompaniment to on-track action as it allows fans to listen to the radios of the drivers, spotters and pit crews—gaining valuable insight about the strategy and decision-making that goes on behind the scenes each weekend.

 If you’re looking to upgrade to VIP status this weekend, one popular race package at TMS is Raceday University, an all-inclusive deal of grandstand seating, an exclusive hospitality area with food and drink, souvenirs and a pass to see pre-race driver introductions from the infield.

-If you want to chow down before reaching the track, one great spot is Ranchman’s Steakhouse located in the neighboring town of Ponder.
+If you want to chow down before reaching the track, one great spot is Ranchman’s Cafe located in the neighboring town of Ponder.
 Recently featured on Food Network, Ranchman’s has been open since 1948 and serves up some of the best steaks around plus fried green tomatoes that are a must-try.